-PLEASE NOTE: MAKE SURE THAT YOU HAVE NOT STORED REGULATED DATA ON ANY DEVICE WITH WHICH YOU WILL BE TRAVELING.
-Refer to the University’s Data Classification and Handling Standard for more information.
+PLEASE NOTE: MAKE SURE THAT YOU HAVE NOT STORED RESTRICTED DATA ON ANY DEVICE WITH WHICH YOU WILL BE TRAVELING.
+Refer to the University INFORMATION RESOURCE CLASSIFICATION STANDARD for more information.
 If the data is a necessary part of the trip, your device must be encrypted.
 Consult with your IT support for the appropriate encryption tool and procedure.

 - Erase history, including, browser history, especially saved passwords.